altocodenl/cell/readme.md

 Because alf is completely deterministic, and we write code in alf, there's no pretty printing or indentation conventions that are optional.
 All the code looks the same!

 texts that have an @ in front are calls.
 They don't have to be terminal values.
 The interpreter goes from right to left resolving references.
 Functions are references too.
+No precedence rules needed.
+Though, you could define @( and @) if you wanted.

+fluent hash style: as long as you don't need parenthesis, you can add multiple things right to left. the responses will be shown call by call.

 See the expansions of the references.